 With standard auto liability insurance, the insurance company of the driver responsible for an accident pays the costs resulting from a covered accident (up to the policy’s limits).
-Personal injury protection is a “no-fault” coverage, meaning that regardless of which driver was at fault, some of the medical expenses for the policyholder and others in the policyholder’s car may be covered by insurance.
+Personal injury protection is a “no-fault” coverage and is required in some states.
+"No-fault" means that regardless of which driver was at fault, some of the medical expenses for the policyholder and others in the policyholder’s car may be covered by insurance.

 PIP coverage can include medical expenses, lost wages and more